-The City issued \$713,000 of Sewer Revenue Refunding Bonds, Series 2018, dated February 28, 2018, for the purpose of refunding the outstanding Sewer Revenue Bonds, dated February 23, 1995.
+The City issued \$713,000 of Sewer Revenue Refunding Bonds, Series 2018, dated February 23, 1995.
 Annual principal installments of \$22,000 to \$55,000 are due through September, 2028 at an annual interest rate of 3.25%.
 The bonds are secured by a partial pledge of the income and revenues derived or to be derived from the operation of the City's sewer system.
-In the event of a default under the bond agreement that remains unresolved after thirty (30) days written notice, the bondholders are entitled to appoint a receiver of the sewer system, through an appropriate judicial proceeding in a court of competent jurisdiction.
+In the event of a default under the bond agreement that remains unresolved after thirty (30) days written notice, the bondholders are entitled to appoint a receiver of the sewer system through an appropriate judicial proceeding in a court of competent jurisdiction.